ricardoicm10/ricardoicm10/README.md

 ---

 ### 👨‍💻 About me :
-📝 I work for Intel Corporation and Blau
+📝 I work for Oracle

-💬 Ask me about React, C, Python, Javascript
+💬 Ask me about C, C++, Python, Javascript, React

 📫 How to reach me ricardoicm13@gmail.com